mzat-msft/tutorials/llm-math/README.md

 always grasp the context or the logical sequence of steps needed to arrive at the correct solution.

-> Consider a word problem: "If a train travels at 60 km/h for 2 hours and then
-> at 80 km/h for 3 hours, what is the total distance traveled?"
-An LLM might
+For example, consider a word problem: “If a train travels at 60 km/h for 2 hours and then at 80 km/h for 3 hours, what is the total distance traveled?”
-> incorrectly calculate the total distance by simply adding the speeds (60 +
-> 80) and multiplying by the total time (5 hours), resulting in an incorrect
-> answer of 700 km instead of the correct answer of 340 km.
+An LLM might incorrectly calculate the total distance by simply adding the speeds (60 + 80) and multiplying by the total time (5 hours), resulting in an incorrect answer of 700 km instead of the correct answer of 340 km.

-### Lack of Specialized Training Data
+### Lack of specialized training data

 Another significant challenge is the lack of specialized training data for mathematical operations.
 While LLMs are trained on diverse datasets that